 Always be a first-rate version of yourself, instead of a second rate version of somebody else” – Judy Garland

-I do look for ways to improve myself, new courses and such like and have been through a succession of hobbies (of which blogging is the latest), from knitting to horse riding and at some stage I’m definitely going to do a MA in History.
+I do look for ways to improve myself continually, and have been through a succession of hobbies (of which blogging is the latest), from knitting to horse riding … and at some stage I’m definitely going to do a MA in History.
 Its so easy now with the OU becoming so popular for people who haven’t the time/confidence/inclination to attend a traditional university.
 Why NOT educate yourself further, what have you got to lose?

-Though I am a regular user of Facebook and Twitter, I think that there is much that breeds negativity on those platforms.
-We post our best photos (filtered), stress about how they will be received and then ruminate on everyone else’s successful, assured, perfect life.
+Though I am a regular user of Facebook Instagram and Twitter, I think that there is much that breeds negativity on these forums.
+We post our best photos (filtered), stress about how they will be received, and then ruminate on everyone else’s successful, assured, perfect life.
 Of course what we are looking at is everyone’s ‘sunny’ side, the half they want us to see; And it’s therefore only half true.